Lafayette County, Mississippi: Politics

 Unlike many counties dominated by college towns, Lafayette County tilts Republican.
-It last supported a Democrat for president in 1980.
+It last supported a Democrat for president in 1980, though Southerner Bill Clinton came within less than 2% of winning it in both of his successful runs in 1992 and 1996.
 However, it is not as heavily Republican as other counties in north Mississippi, particularly those in the Memphis area.
-The Democrats have received at least 40 percent of the vote in every election since 1988, a period when much of north Mississippi swung hard to the GOP.
+The Democrats have received at least 40 percent of the vote in every election since 1988, a period when much of north Mississippi swung hard to the GOP, except for 2024.

 Law enforcement

 The Lafayette County Sheriff's Department is the law enforcement agency responsible for the policing and maintenance of public order of Lafayette County, Mississippi.
 They are also the primary law enforcement agency for all locales excluding Oxford, and work in tandem with the Oxford Police Department and The University of Mississippi's University Police Department in those jurisdictions.
 Responsible for maintenance and administration of its jail, the Lafayette County Detention Center in Oxford, it is also their duty to stand as guards of Lafayette County's County and Chancery Courts.
 In September 2018 the department employed 26 full-time deputies, in addition to other staff employed as guards for the county jail.
 In comparison, Oxford Police Department, which patrols a small fraction of the area done by the Sheriff's Department, employs over 75 full-time officers.

 F.D.
 "Buddy" East was the long-time sheriff, who held the office from 1972 until his death in September 2018, having been elected to twelve terms as sheriff.
 At the time he was the longest serving Sheriff in the history of the United States, having held the position for 46 years.
 The sheriff's son, Joey East, was concurrently the Oxford Police Department's Chief of Police.
 After the November 2019 elections, Joey East became the sheriff of Lafayette County, following his father.